collective-change/mipa/README.md

 For more information, please check out
 * https://collective-change.org -- the citizens' effort driving the development of mipa
+* https://mipa.collective-change.org -- the production instance of mipa
-* https://github.com/collective-change/mipa/wiki -- this project's wiki for developers
+* https://github.com/collective-change/mipa/wiki -- the wiki for developers

 This program is released under GNU Affero General Public License v3.0